Facts about the 32 World Cup 2018 Teams

 The 2018 World Cup teams

 Excitement is building for the 2018 FIFA World Cup Russia, now that all 32 teams have booked their place for this showpiece football event.
 Peru were the last team to seal their spot at the tournament after they managed to beat New Zealand in a two-legged intercontinental play-off.
+Follow all our World Cup betting tips here.

 The Final Draw for the Football World Cup will be held in Moscow on Friday 1 December, with Gary Lineker hosting the evening with the support of co-host Maria Komandnaya.
 The October 2017 FIFA/Coca-Cola World Ranking have been used in order to allocate the qualified teams to the four pots according to their coefficient.